safeh2o/swot-ann/README.md

 [![Build Status](https://dev.azure.com/swot-dighr/SWOT/_apis/build/status/dighr.swot-python-analysis?branchName=master)](https://dev.azure.com/swot-dighr/SWOT/_build/latest?definitionId=2&branchName=master)

 # swot-python-analysis
-Repo for the Safe Water Optimization Tool ANN Model
+Safe Water Optimization Tool ANN Model

 The implementation of the network is encapsulated in a single class called NNetwork.
 This class has all the necessary methods to create a neural network